Transport in Copenhagen: Buses

-C-buses/Cityline (turqoise with yellow corners): Trunk routes with increased priority in traffic, and 4 minute frequencies or higher, and night service.
+C-buses/Cityline (turquoise with yellow corners): Trunk routes with increased priority in traffic, and 4 minute frequencies or higher, and night service.
 Features all door boarding and all stops feature Cityline branding.
 This route branding is intended by Movia to be for routes applying their BRT-inspired "+way" infrastructure along large stretches.
 Only one Cityline route exists, this being:

 5C (Herlev Hospital-Husum-Brønshøj-Bellahøj-Nørrebro-Nørreport-Copenhagen Central-Amagerbro-Sundbyvester Plads-Den Blå Planet (national aquarium)-Co`penhagen Airport).
 This route is the busiest in the city with 17.777.741 annual passengers (2019).

 S-buses (in Blue): Fast Rapid routes with limited stops and frequencies of every 15 minutes or higher.
 Some of the routes (150S-250S and 350S) operate 24/7.
 The numbers ending on x00S are circumferential, while the routes ending in x50S are radial routes.
 These include: